clementGOURIOU/benchmark_motorbike/README.md

-MOVED TO the WIKI -->>> https://develop.openfoam.com/committees/hpc/-/wikis/OpenFOAM-HPC-Benchmark-suite
+MOVED TO the WIKI -->>> https://develop.openfoam.com/committees/hpc/-/wikis/home

+WORK IN PROPGRESS

 **Code repository for the High Performance Computing Technical Committee**